ThienBao3617/AdvancedC-Cpp/README.md

     //text       data        bss        dec        hex    filename
     //960         252         12       1224        4c8    memory-layout

-**5. Let us initialize the global variable which will then be stored in the Data Segment.**
+**5. Let initialize the global variable which will then be stored in the Data Segment.**

     #include <stdio.h>